Data Logging

 285481770_2272181416267441_986482495170653375_n

-Learning objective: to make systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using data loggers (LKS2, science, working scientifically).
+Learning objective: to make systematic and careful observations and, where appropriate, take accurate measurements using standard units, using data loggers (LKS2, science, working scientifically).

 Typical plan: